sibirbil/SMB/README.md

 ## Testing

-Here is how you can use SMB (see our [tutorial](https://github.com/sibirbil/SMB/blob/main/tutorial.ipynb) for a complete example).
-Set the hyper-parameter `independent_batch` to `True` in order to use the `SMBi` optimizer.
-Our [paper](http://www.optimization-online.org/DB_HTML/2021/11/8683.html) includes more information.
+Here is how you can use SMB:

 ```python